davidgf/design-patterns-in-ruby/command.md

 # Command Pattern

 ## Problem
-We want to perform some specific task without knowing how the whole process is or having any information about the receiver of the request.
+We want to perform some specific task without knowing how the whole process works or having any information about the receiver of the request.

 ## Solution
 The Command pattern decouples the object that needs to perform a specific task from the one that knows how to do it.
-It encapsulates all the needed information to do the job into its own object, including who the receiver(s) is(are), the methods to invoke and the parameters.
+It encapsulates all the needed information to do the job into its own object including: who the receiver(s) is(are), the methods to invoke, and the parameters.
 That way, any object that wants to perform the task only needs to know about the command object interface.

 ## Example
 Let's consider a button implementation of some GUI framework, which has a method called upon button click.